+- Banks

+- Financial institutions

+- Insurance and re-insurance undertakings

 - Investment firms

 - Investment funds, managers of investment funds, undertakings for collective investment in transferable securities (UCITS) and UCITS managers

 - Pension funds

 - Public authorities

 These depositors are not eligible for the DGS with respect to the deposits held in their own name and for their own account.
 Deposits held for the account of customers (escrow accounts) are protected under the DGS.